DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

   Finder would.
 - Linux builds of Rhino are not officially supported, but the script will try to launch whichever executable path you provide.
-- The installer stores configuration in `send_to_prusa_config.json` next to the helper script so that the slicer path persists across Rhino sessions.
+- The installer stores configuration in `send_to_prusa_config.json` inside the plug-in folder so that the slicer path persists across Rhino sessions.